Why Is My AC Unit Shaking?

 Loose mounting hardware connecting the unit to the pad or securing panels can also rattle and shake.
 After years of operation and exposure to Oklahoma weather, screws and bolts can work themselves loose.
 Additionally, debris buildup around the fan or coils can cause imbalance and shaking.

-While you can check for obvious issues like debris or a visibly unlevel pad, diagnosing and repairing internal component problems requires specialized tools and expertise.
+While you can check for obvious issues like debris or a visibly unlevel pad, diagnosing and repairing internal component problems requires specialized tools and expertise — that’s a job for a professional AC repair technician.
 At Triple Play Home Services, our NATE-certified and Daikin factory-trained technicians can quickly identify why your AC is shaking and provide lasting solutions.
-Don't let a shaking unit damage itself beyond repair—we're available 24/7 to help Edmond and Oklahoma City homeowners.
-Call us at (405) 474-6723 for fast, expert diagnosis and repair.
+If the shaking comes with rattles, buzzes, or bangs, our guide to what different AC noises mean can help you describe the symptom.
+Don’t let a shaking unit damage itself beyond repair—we’re available 24/7 to help Edmond and Oklahoma City homeowners.
+Call us at (405) 500-5333 for fast, expert diagnosis and repair.